cornerstonejs/dicomParser/README.md

 _Code guards against corrupt or invalid data streams by sanity checking lengths and offsets_

 Even though you would expect an Image Archive to _never_ send you data that isn't 100% DICOM compliant, that is not a bet I would make.
-As I like to say - there is no "DICOM police" to penalized vendors who ship software that creates bytes streams that violate the DICOM standard.
+As I like to say - there is no "DICOM police" to penalize vendors who ship software that creates bytes streams that violate the DICOM standard.
 In general it is good practice to never trust data from another system - even one that you are in full control of.